 Yeah, one group placed a dog who wanted to kill people “Just a little love is needed.”
 Dog went back.
 Director called and tried to rip me a new one.
-Then she heard my notes and the liability she now knew.
-If this dog was placed again and mauled (this would not be a bite but an all out mauling based on what I experienced over two hours) the rescue could no state they had no idea.
+Then she saw my notes and the liability she now knew.
+If this dog was placed again and mauled (this would not be a bite but an all out mauling based on what I experienced and witnessed over two hours) the rescue could no state they had no idea.
 It was in writing.
 This dog was doing all in his power to get to me.
 Trying rip out of a crate, trying to pull away from the adopter (who was also having issues with him), etc… Yeah I would die.
 He was a huge dog.
 Oh, no fenced yard either and a densely populated neighborhood with loads of little kids.
 I was called in because the dog was trying to attack people and would if given the chance.

 One of these days, someone will sue a rescue for hiding a bad past and expose things.
 It is the dirty – not – so – little – rescue secret.
-Refusal to see not all dogs can or should be adopted is a moral crime.
+Refusal to see not all dogs can or should be adopted is a moral crime in my opinion.
 Then you put the gut wrenching decisions to the adopters.

 To those great rescuers who are making the tough choices and working to prevent this – thank you!
 It is a hard job.
 Thankless but you know sometimes the decision to give a dog a good meal, a game of fetch and a final hug on his way towards the Rainbow Bridge is far more humane than adoption.
 That final act of kindness could save a person from so much hurt – physically and emotionally.

-End note – for the person who has publically demanded to know how many dogs I have condemned to death because I feel not all dogs can be safely rehomed and I had the gall to recommend a dog with a bite history be returned or put down – here you go.
+End note – for the person who has publicly demanded to know how many dogs I have condemned to death because I feel not all dogs can be safely rehomed and I had the gall to recommend a dog with a SERIOUS bite history be returned and never adopted out or put down – here you go.
 Less than ten dogs in close to 18 years in business a the time of editing this have I even put the possibility of euthanasia on the table.
-In each case I suggested an evaluation with a vet or vet behaviorist as well and gave contact information.
-In each case there had been either a known bite history, maulings to humans and animals, fatalities to animals, neurological concerns raised by vets, evaluations by others stating the dog was not suited for adoption but the reports ignored (or the reports stating avoid the type of environment the dog was adopted into – then there was a bite or behaviors indicated a bite was imminent).
+In each case I suggested an evaluation with a vet or vet behaviorist as well and gave contact information to people I recommended.
+In each case there had been either a known bite history, maulings to humans and animals, fatalities to animals, neurological concerns raised by vets, evaluations by others stating the dog was not suited for adoption but the reports ignored (or the reports stating avoid the type of environment the dog was adopted into – then there was a bite or behaviors indicating a bite was imminent).
 Trust me there had been work ups and such recommended before the decision was made.
 Insurance and even legal consultants spoken with.
-If there is an incident, no matter how much work is done, the law can always override what we would like to do if there is an incident – owners must be aware of this.
+If there is an incident, no matter how much work is done, the law can always override what we would like to do – owners must be aware of this.
 Yes there are some dogs that will do better in a different home (and with continuing behavior work).
 For those I recommend a different environment but we must do so before there is a bite and the law may step in and take our choice.
 Oh, in a few of the less than 10 cases in close to two decades – the law was involved.
 The law was already working towards forcing the owners’ hands.
 At that point there is not much anyone can do when the law can override.

 There are liabilities for everyone involved with a dog that is risky and dangerous, read this from Dog Bite Law.

 I have seen personally the damage some of these dogs have done.
 I have seen wounds, a few days past bite, with drains and stitches.
 I have entered homes as a fight was being broken up to find blood on walls and ceilings – because owners decided not to follow protocol and pushed things too fast.
 I have read adoption evaluations stating “Do not place this dog with XYZ” and the dog was placed with XY&Z. In 34 years of dog work and almost 18 years now in my own business, I have seriously discussed euthanasia in less than ten cases since opening my business in 2000.
 (This was updated in 2017 and the number is still less than ten dogs).